 Comment below and let us know what you thought.

-One of the Tai Chi teachers at World Tai Chi & Chi Kung Day 2013 was talking about aligning the Bai Hui point, Hui Yin point and as we shift to each leg align both Bai Hui and Hui Yin points with the Yong Quan.
-Since the weather was so beautiful out today I went out for a 15 minute break to Practice my Yang Tai Chi form.
-I started out with intent on keeping these 3 points aligned throughout my form.
+One of the Tai Chi teachers at World Tai Chi & Chi Kung Day 2013 was talking about aligning the Bai Hui point, Hui Yin point and as we shift to each leg align both Bai Hui and Hui-Yin points with the Yong Quan.
+Since the weather was so beautiful out today I went out for a 15-minute break to Practice my Yang Tai Chi form.
+I started out with the intent on keeping these 3 points aligned throughout my form.
 I was focusing on keeping relaxed while keeping these points aligned so the chi could pass through my body.

 As I was practicing I was making sure to release the chi at the end of the posture and then again as I breathed out and completely relaxed.
 I repeat the process over and over until I am finished with the form.
 I am also paying attention that my arms never move on their own.
 My breath comes in through the Yong Quan(bubbling well) which fills the dantien and instantly presses against my weighted foot.
 My arms and body movements are generated by this pressure that moves up and through my body.

 “On the last Saturday of April each year at 10 am, tens of thousands in hundreds of cities, in over 70 nations come together… to breathe together… to provide a healing vision for our world.
 Be a part of World Tai Chi & Qigong Day 2013 on Long Island.
 Help spread the word!”